 Paul Gertler is the Li Ka Shing Professor of Economics in the Haas School of Business at University of California, Berkeley.
+He serves as a scientific advisor for IPA's Small and Medium Enterprise (SME) Program.
 He is also the Scientific Director of the Center for Effective Global Action.
 He received his PhD in Economics from the University of Wisconsin in 1985 and prior to UC Berkeley has held academic appointments at Harvard, RAND, and SUNY Stony Brook.

 Dr. Gertler is an internationally recognized expert in impact evaluation.
 Dr. Gertler was Chief Economist of the Human Development Network of the World Bank from 2004-2007 and the Founding Chair of the Board of Directors of the International Initiative for Impact Evaluation (3ie) from 2009-2012.
 At the World Bank he led an effort to institutionalize and scale up impact evaluation for learning what works in human development.
 At Berkeley he teaches courses in applied impact evaluation at both the graduate and undergraduate levels as well as in an executive education program for policy makers.
 He is the author of the best selling textbook Impact Evaluation in Practice and the recently released second edition, published by the The World Bank Press.